courselabs/kubernetes/labs/productionizing/README.md

 kubectl apply -f labs/productionizing/specs/whoami/update

 kubectl wait --for=condition=Ready pod -l app=whoami,update=readiness

-kubectl describe pod -l app=whoami
 ```

-> You'll see the readiness check listed in the output
+> Describe the Pod and you'll see the readiness check listed in the output

 These are new Pods so the app is healthy in both; trip one Pod into the unhealthy state and you'll see the status change: